joshuasir/ECommerce-DDD/README.md

   - External Forecasting System

 The following are the implementation of Core subdomain with .NET technology
 ![image](https://user-images.githubusercontent.com/71873035/172209542-d13054a8-590d-46ef-a38c-eeb5e83d746c.png)

 __Domain Events__
-File: in the Events folder of each Domain OrderPlacedEvent - order ordering event on the Order . domain CartCheckoutEvent - cart checkout event on the Cart . domain FillCustomerFormEvent - event filling customer data form in Customer domain
+- File: in the Events folder of each Domain
+- OrderPlacedEvent, order ordering event on the Order domain
+- CartCheckoutEvent, cart checkout event on the Cart domain
+- FillCustomerFormEvent, event filling customer data form in Customer domain

-there are also 2 additional event domains for the payment domain PaymentCreatedEvent - payment slip issuance event PaymentAuthorizedEvent - payment validation event
+there are also 2 additional event domains for the payment domain
+- PaymentCreatedEvent, payment slip issuance event
+- PaymentAuthorizedEvent, payment validation event

 __Domain Services__
-File: in the Services folder of each Domain ShippingCostCalculator - calculates the cost of shipping domain orders MailInvoicer - send invoice for domain payment NewsLetter - send newsletter to customer domain sales
+- File: in the Services folder of each Domain
+- ShippingCostCalculator - calculates the cost of shipping domain orders
+- MailInvoicer - send invoice for domain payment
+- NewsLetter - send newsletter to customer domain sales

-__5 Aggregate Root describing the domain concepts of the problem__ into smaller parts, that is
+__5 Aggregate Root describing the domain concepts of the problem into smaller parts, that is__
 - Aggregate Order, which is the aggregate root domain problem Order, holds the aggregate root Customer and Cart references
 - Aggregate Payment, is the aggregate root domain problem Payment, holds the reference to the aggregate root Customer and Order
 - Aggregate Customer, is the aggregate root domain problem Customer
 - Aggregate Product, is the aggregate root domain problem Product/Sales
-- Aggregate Cart, an aggregate root domain problem Cart/Sales File : Infrastructure/AggregateRoot, Infrastructure/EventSourcedAggregate, aggregate on each Domain
+- Aggregate Cart, an aggregate root domain problem Cart/Sales
+- File : Infrastructure/AggregateRoot, Infrastructure/EventSourcedAggregate, aggregate on each Domain

 __Event Sourcing__
 Each of these aggregates applies the concept of event sourcing so that they have a list of DomainEvents, the nature of the event sourcing implemented by this aggregate is named EventSourcedAggregate.
 Then for the event storage itself, we use the purpose-built event store package provided by .net core.